Box Truck for Sale

 Step 1: Tell Ava About Your Box Truck & Business Situation

-Our AI advisor Ava analyzes your specific situation: the box truck you're targeting, your credit profile, business history, and down payment capacity.
-This isn't a generic application—Ava understands that a 26-foot Isuzu NPR has different lending requirements than a 16-foot Ford E-450, and that established businesses get dramatically better terms than startups.
-Whether you're looking to browse our dump truck for sale listings or finance a box truck, Ava customizes the matching process to your equipment needs.
+Our AI advisor Ava analyzes your specific situation: credit profile, business age, truck specs, and intended use.
+This isn't a generic application—Ava understands that a 2019 Isuzu NPR-HD has different lending criteria than a 2015 Ford E-350, and that established businesses get better terms than startups.
+She'll ask about GVWR (critical for Section 179 eligibility), your business cash flow, and timeline.

 Step 2: Get Matched With 3-4 Competing Lenders